 In the Apple Music web player, you also have access to Library as well as Playlist.
 You can manage your library by adding or deleting albums or tracks, but you cannot create playlists on the web-based Apple Music.
 Algorithmic recommendations are also supported in the web player.
 The actions you take to change the song list or add a like will affect the music recommendations.

 The playback controls look identical to the Apple Music app.
 You can likewise shuffle and repeat songs as you listen to them.
 Skipping forward or backward between tracks is also supported.
-However, you can’t convert the play bar into a mini player.
-And live lyrics can’t be displayed.
+However, you can’t convert the play bar into a mini-player.

-Similarly, if you’re new to Apple Music, you can get 30 days of free song listening when you use the Apple Music web player.
+Similarly, if you’re new to Apple Music, you can get a 30-day free trial when you use the Apple Music web player.
 If you are a subscriber, you can listen to full-length songs and albums.
 For more details, you can visit the official web of Apple Music.

 How to Listen to Songs Online with the Apple Music Web Player?